-4.3.1 Working Conditions in Domestic Work
+4.3.1 Working Conditions for Domestic Workers

 As we have seen in Guide 3, domestic work and paid care work are examples of the gender segregation of labor markets and the reproduction of the sexual division of labor on an international scale.
-These trends, together
+These trends, together with the growing demand for care services, channel a majority of migrant women toward this sector, even if they have professional qualifications in other fields.
+The low social value assigned to this work, the private sphere in which it is carried out, and the informality that characterizes this sector create conditions for all kinds of abuse to take place.

-Good Practice #5: Ireland
+Good Practice #6: Ireland